Ka awhina te Maama Whero ki te Melasma? Nga painga, Nga herenga & Nga Whakakotahitanga Maimoatanga Pai

 Understanding Melasma Treatment Challenges

 Melasma is not just a surface-level pigmentation issue.
-It is influenced by:
+Ka awehia e:

 • Hormonal triggers